Lake City-Columbia County Historical Museum: John Vinzant Jr

+May Vinzant Perkins

+Vinzant's youngest daughter May was married to Herbert Perkins and the couple moved to Jacksonville, Florida.
+In 1912 she birthed a son who died after one day.
+Ten years later she left Jacksonville, returning alone to her mother's home in Lake City.
+She began writing poetry and historical accounts of family, friends and neighbors in Columbia County.
+Her mother Mattie died in 1926 and Perkins became a prominent member of the Lake City Garden Club and the Lake City Woman's Club.
+She edited the society column in the Lake City Reporter for decades.
+Perkins authored a popular article about Aunt Aggie's Bone Yard, a historic garden in Columbia County.
+Her compositions were regularly published in the Florida Times Union.
+Perkins was a notable Lake City poet and historian.
+Her verse, The Immutable Bond was judged Florida Women's Club Poem of the Year in 1943.
+The poem, Renaissance appeared in the quarterly issue of the Avalon National Poetry Shrine, The Raven.

+She lived alone in the house until shortly before her death in 1981 at 102 years old.
+Since the death of Perkins the house is still called the May Vinzant Perkins house.

+In 2000 May Vinzant Perkins was named a Great Floridian 2000, which honors individuals who made significant contributions to the history and culture of Florida.
+A plaque was placed on the front of the house commemorating the fact.

+Preservation

 The Historic Preservation Board of Lake City and Columbia County jointly bought the house with the Blue-Grey Army, Inc. in 1983.
 The two groups wanted to restore the house and make it a historical and cultural center as well as a museum.
 The house was renovated in 1984 by the Blue-Grey Army to turn the May Vinzant Perkins house into a museum as well as to save the house from being demolished since it was in poor condition.
-In 2000 a plaque was placed on the front of the house commemorating May Vinzant Perkins as a notable Floridian.

 Lake City holds an annual Battle of Olustee festival in downtown.
 Events are held at the Lake City-Columbia County Museum related to civil war history such as caring for wounded civil war soldiers or performing plays in relation to the civil war.
 Due to the COVID-19 pandemic the museum had to close from March to the second week of May 2020.